Sustainable Design and Build

 Part two is presented by Michael Norriss – an experienced build practitioner and lecturer in building design and construction technology, with a sound understanding of the built environment and a passion for sustainability.
 Explore and compare the various materials and processes available for the construction of your new home or for use as part of your renovation project.

-The session covers traditional construction methods such as double brick, steel framing and timber framing as well as increasingly popular alternative construction options including structural insulated panels (SIPs), rammed earth, aerated concrete, insulated concrete forms (ICFs) and composite building options – many of which offer fast build times and are energy efficient options.
+The session covers traditional construction methods such as double brick, steel framing and timber framing as well as increasingly popular alternative construction options including structural insulated panels (SIPs), aerated concrete, insulated concrete forms (ICFs) and composite building options – many of which offer fast build times and are energy efficient options.

 |Cost||$120 single / $150 double|